LowKey88/meta-glasses-gemini/README.md

 - `HOME_ASSISTANT_TOKEN`: The token for authenticating with your Home Assistant instance.
 - `HOME_ASSISTANT_URL`: The URL of your Home Assistant instance.
 - `HOME_ASSISTANT_AGENT_ID`: The ID of the agent in Home Assistant that will handle the integration.
+- `APP_URL`: The base URL of your application, used for OAuth redirects and callbacks.
+- `API_SECRET_KEY`: A secure random key used to protect OAuth endpoints.
+This key must be provided in the x-api-key header when accessing OAuth-related endpoints.

 ### Additional Configuration